-When you're back home after your operation, make sure the cut your surgeon made doesn't get infected.
+When you're back home after your operation, make sure the cut made by your surgeon doesn't get infected.
+Get familiar with some simple rules for taking care of your healing wound.

 When do I take off the bandage?